 Junaya Family Development Services (JFDS) is a community based organisation offering Early Intervention Services and support for families with children between the ages of (0-18 years old).
 JFDS also runs a specialised project to support families, parents or carers with children (0-18 years old) who are experiencing learning difficulties and / or challenging behaviours.

 We run family development groups for the broader Western Sydney area.
-These programs provide empowering, effective and potentially transforming strategies, training and resources to enable families to make positive and lasting change in their lives.
+These courses provide empowering, effective and potentially transforming strategies, training and resources to enable families to make positive and lasting change in their lives.
 Family groups run during the four School Terms.
 Please view/download our 2017 T1 calendar, flyers which will be finalised in the next month..
 Program descriptions can be found in the 'Groups' Section.

-Funded by Family & Community Servies, this program endeavours to deliver a broader range of less intensive early intervention services in order to support and meet the needs of:
+Funded by Family & Community Services, the EIPP program endeavours to deliver a broader range of less intensive early intervention services in order to support and meet the needs of:

 EIPP Services Include:

-EIPP Learning Difficulties / Disability Stream is provided through the EIPP Program to work alongside parents/carers who have children 0-18 years old experiencing learning difficulties / disabilities.
+The Learning Difficulties / Disability Stream is provided through the EIPP Program to work alongside parents/carers who have children 0-18 years old who are experiencing learning difficulties / disabilities.
 The main goal is to improve their life opportunities and overall well-being.
 Please note that JFDS is both an independent non government organisation (NGO) and a not for profit organisation.

-Some examples of this program's unique service provision to families are:
+Some examples of this stream's unique service provision to families are: